derlocke-ng/awesome-linux/select-server/README.md

-# select-server and GNOME workflow for accessing ssh servers
+# select-server

-*bash script for selecting ssh servers/tunnels and creating a usable GNOME workflow*
+A Bash script for selecting SSH servers/tunnels and integrating with a GNOME workflow.

-## How to use:
+## Usage
 Copy `select-server` to `~/.local/bin` and run in terminal with `select-server`.

 Example entries for `~/.ssh/config`: